eartheos-app/api-docs/readme.md

 ```

 **Example:** If you would like to display a polygon that is not [included](./included_regions.md) then you can use a custom polygon as shown below.

+#### Custom Polygon Example

+The following is an example of creating a polygon with geographic latitude and longitude values via the `bounds` property.
+A `lonFirst` value can be set to true to specify that longitude values are first in the array (default is false).

+For more than simple, single-loop, polygons and easier transfer from GeoJSON check out `LayerMultiPolygon`.

 ```
 {